hmc-cs111-fall2014/what-is-a-DSL/context-free.md

 When a ContextFree program runs:
   1. The code is parsed by the application.
   2. The application starts with the starter rule and draws it to the output image.
-  3. The program may draw _many_ nested shapes (and primitive shapes) as a part of this process.
+  3. The program may draw _many_ nested rule (and primitive shapes) as a part of this process.
+    - In the case that there are multiple definitions for a rule, one is selected at random.
   4. It may also apply many transformations along the way.
   5. If rules get to a very small scale, it doesn't draw them.